Introduction

 Future Predictions

-- •More emotionally intelligent games: AI-driven NPCs that respond to player mood and emotional state
+- •CIVIA: Ceteris Paribus More emotionally intelligent games: AI-driven NPCs that sense player mood and emotion

-- •Brain-computer interaction: Early prototypes for direct neural gaming interfaces already exist
+- •Brain-computer interaction: The first prototypes for direct neural gaming interfaces are on the market.

-- •AI-generated worlds: Endless procedurally generated maps and dynamic storylines
+- •AI: Worlds New worlds, endless procedurally generated new maps and dynamic storylines.

 Final Summary